 Although the criteria are far too detailed to be described here, generally speaking, a disabled recipient must earn less than $1,000 a month from work.
 For more details, see the SSA’s “Information You Need to Apply For Disability Benefits.”

 Over 8 million people were receiving SSI payments as of January 2020.
 Three-quarters of these recipients were below age 65, and one-quarter were aged 65 or older.
-Many older persons who are not eligible for Social Security retirement benefits because they have not accumulated enough work credits may nevertheless be eligible for SSI, and even many of those receiving Social Security retirement benefits may be able to supplement their benefits with SSI payments.
+Many seniors not eligible for Social Security retirement benefits because they have not accumulated enough work credits may nevertheless be eligible for SSI.
+Even many of those receiving Social Security retirement benefits may be able to supplement their benefits with SSI payments.

 The idea of the SSI program is to provide a floor income level.
 If you are receiving income from another source, your SSI benefit will be cut dollar for dollar.
 In addition, the SSA deems food and shelter you receive from another source to be "in kind" income.
 As a result, actual payment amounts vary depending on your income, living arrangements, and other factors.

-While the SSI program's benefits are meager, in most states SSI recipients are also automatically eligible to receive Medicaid, which can pay for hospital stays, doctor bills, prescription drugs, nursing home care, and other health costs.
-SSI recipients may also be eligible for food stamps in every state except California and in some cases for special programs for the developmentally delayed.
+While the SSI program's benefits are meager, in most states SSI recipients are also automatically eligible to receive Medicaid.
+Medicaid can pay for hospital stays, doctor bills, prescription drugs, nursing home care, and other health costs.
+SSI recipients may also be eligible for food stamps in every state except California and, in some cases, for special programs for the developmentally delayed.

 For more on special needs trusts and special needs planning, visit our Special Needs Answers website.
 While some Elder Law Answers attorneys practice in this area of the law, all attorneys listed on Special Needs Answers devote a significant part of their practices to working with individuals with special needs and with their families to plan for the future.